 2nd Sitting Room armchairs, original range, lamps.
 Welsh dresser,

-Kitchen fully fitted, oven, hob, microwave, washing machine, fridge and freezer
+Kitchen with fully fitted, oven, hob, microwave, slow cooker, blender washing machine, fridge and freezer

 Grounds lawned gardens